getlago/lago-docs/docs/guide/05_plans/plan-model.md

 ---

 # Plan Model
-The plan model is crucial to define **how and how much a Customer is charged** by choosing a Plan.
-It is also defining the **frequency of invoicing** to your customers.
+The plan model defines **when** and **how much** a customer is charged.

-## The Plan interval
+## Plan interval
-The `interval` defines when the Plan is charged and when the invoicing is triggered.
-Also, other [Charges (price per-usage for your Billable metrics)](./charges) follow the Plan interval to be resumed to 0 and invoiced to a customer.

-**You have 2 options to define the Plan `interval`:**
+The plan interval corresponds to the billing period and defines when invoices are generated.
+In most cases, the [charges](charges) are also calculated according to the plan interval.

+There are several plan intervals:
-1. **Monthly**: Plans and Charges are billed every month
+1. **Weekly**: subscription fees and charges are billed on a weekly basis;
-2. **Yearly**: Plans and Charges are billed every year
+2. **Monthly**: subscription fees and charges are billed on a monthly basis; and
+3. **Yearly**: subscription fees are billed on a yearly basis and charges can be billed monthly or annually.

 ## The base charge amount and its currency
-You need to define a **base amount** for each Plan.
-This amount is what the Customer will pay by subscribing to the Plan regardless the usage-based consumption.
+You need to define a **base amount** for each plan (i.e. the subscription fee).
+This amount is what the customer will pay by subscribing to the plan regardless of their consumption.

-This base charge `amount` is recurring, and billed at the end of each billing [interval](#the-plan-interval).
+This base charge `amount` is recurring, and billed at the end of each billing interval.

 ## Pay in advance or in arrears
 With Lago, you can define if the base charge of the Plan is paid **in advance** or **in arrears**.